Frequently Asked Questions

 Which fast food restaurants have the healthiest kids' meal options?

-Subway and Burger King have the greatest number of kids' meal combinations that meet all three nutrition criteria for young children.
-See our list of Best and Worst Kids' Meals.
+Subway, Burger King, and Arby's were the only restaurants to offer any combinations that meet nutrition criteria for young children.
+See our list of Best and Worst Kids' Meals for more details.

 How did you determine calories and sodium limits for each age group?